FromDoppler/hello-microservice/README.md

 * Exposing only HTTP (not HTTPS) because that is the responsibility of our reverse proxy.

 * Allow overriding project settings based on our Doppler conventions.

+* Expose Swagger (with support for segment prefix)